Days before new president, old divisions tearing at Brazil

 Lula and his allies wore the yellow shirt, too, in an effort to reclaim it; he posted photos of himself to social media, and said green and yellow “are the colors of 213 million people who love this country.”
 Salesman Elias Gaspar said yellow jerseys started flying off his rack as the team’s flamboyant performances trickled in.

-“Before the World Cup I would sell on average six blue shirts and four yellow out of every ten,” Gaspar, 43, said on Dec.
+“Before the World Cup I would sell on average six blue shirts and four yellow out of every 10,” Gaspar, 43, said on Dec.
 4. “Now it is almost all yellow.”

 Soccer was a short-lived unifying force.
 Brazil exited the tournament earlier than expected after a surprise penalty shootout loss to Croatia in the quarterfinals, and most Brazilians stuffed their jerseys back in their drawers.
 Bolsonaro’s backers are the only ones still sporting the national colors.